 TIPS FOR ENSURING GREAT FAT TRANSFER RESULTS

-The good news regarding your potential for great breast fat transfer results long-term is that you have some influence over the outcome.
-That is, there are things you can do to boost the effectiveness of your fat transfer procedure over time.
+The good news regarding your potential for great breast fat transfer breast augmentation results long-term is that you have some influence over the outcome.
+That is, there are things you can do to boost the effectiveness of your fat transfer breast augmentation over time.

 Here are some tips: